agude/agude.github.io/_posts/2020-03-30-cleverly_worst_code.md

 }
 ```

-This code wasn't clever; it was boring and repetative so I looked for a way to
+This code wasn't clever; it was boring and repetitive so I looked for a way to
 rewrite it!
 I had recently learned about a cool way to replace [`if/else`][if]
 in C++: the [`switch`][switch] statement.
 I had to use it!